Vitaljok/charging-station-demo/README.md

 * Changed charging stations variables to array
 * Used `ngFor` directive in template
 * Adding conditional styling via `ngClass` directive

+## Step 5 - Refactoring internal component variables to data service
+* Created service using `ng generate service Data`
+* Moved `stations` array from component to service
+* Moved `ChargingStation` class to separate `domain.ts` file and used imports
+* Added fake processing delay to service method
+* Defined `DataService` in module providers to get *dependency injection* work
+* Injected `DataService` into component's constructor and used it during `OnInit` life-cycle hook.